PROTECT PATIENTS. STOP 340B CUTS!

 Without access to 340B discounts, millions of patients could be at risk of losing access to a wide range of services they rely on to stay healthy.

-We are calling on Secretary of Health and Human Services Alex Azar to use his authority to put a stop to these harmful actions and protect patients and the providers who care for them.
+We are calling on the U.S. Department of Health and Human Services to use its authority to put a stop to these harmful actions and protect patients and the providers who care for them.

-Read a letter from seven national organizations to Secretary Azar.
+- Read a letter from seven national organizations to HHS.